Moissanite vs. Cubic Zirconia (CZ)

 Moissanite vs. CZ (Cubic Zirconia)

-At first glance Moissanite resembles diamond and might be mistaken for a diamond, a synthetic (lab grown) diamond or diamond simulant (CZ).
-When compared with cubic zirconia or CZ (perhaps the world's most popular diamond simulant), the differences are obvious.
+At first glance Moissanite resembles diamond and might be easily mistaken for a diamond, a synthetic (lab grown) diamond or diamond simulant (CZ).
+When looking at Moissanite vs Cubic Zirconia or CZ (perhaps the world's most popular diamond simulant), the differences in Moissanite are obvious.
 CZ is an inexpensive simulated diamond look-alike, inferior in almost every gemological property to Moissanite.
-CZ is mass produced under a myriad of trade names and promoted with various brand names.
-Please refer to the next section: Commonly Marketed Gemstones & Diamond Alternatives.
+CZ is mass produced under a myriad of trade names and promoted with various brand names, while Moissanite is superior in appearance, with an unfading beauty and durability.

 Hardness is the resistance of a gemstone to being scratched or the facets being worn down.
-Compared to Moissanite, CZ has less than one half (45%) the hardness of Moissanite as measured using the Knoop indention test: 1370 kg/mm2 vs. 3000 kg/mm2.
+When we look at the hardness of Moissanite vs Cubic Zirconia and Compare it to that of Moissanite, CZ has less than one half (45%) the hardness of Moissanite as measured using the Knoop indention test: 1370 kg/mm2 vs. 3000 kg/mm2.
 Therefore, Moissanite is 219% harder.
 Because CZ scratches easily, it can lose its surface luster after just a few months or years with regular wear.

 Although CZ sellers boast that CZ can scratch glass, many gemstones and jewels are ranked above glass in hardness and can easily scratch it as well.
 Therefore this is no amazing feat.

 Toughness is the resistance to chipping and breaking.
-Compared to Moissanite, CZ has only 1/3 the toughness: 2.4 PSI compared to 7.6 PSI.
+When we compare the toughness of Moissanite vs Cubic Zirconia, CZ has only 1/3 the toughness: 2.4 PSI compared to 7.6 PSI.
 Therefore Moissanite is over 300% more resistant to chipping.

 Therefore given the substantially inferior hardness and toughness of CZ, it will have a finite life.
 Given Moissanite's very high hardness and toughness, it will not scratch, chip and wear like a CZ, and with a little care, it will last a lifetime and beyond.